Who's Buying Vintage & Antiques in 2029?

-Who's your customer in 2027?
+Who's your customer in 2029?

 In 2016 Millennial's became the number one earning segment in the Americas.

 Millennial's are waiting

 They live with parents longer to save and are waiting to get married.
 They are waiting longer to have children.
 They have a more student loan debt than any other generation.
 This is our new customer.
 In 10 years Millennials will still be the number one revenue generating segment in America.
 They'll have more money at that point and be more established so they will have money to spend.

 Big difference, today right now